speedbunny/learn_python/README.md

 # learn_python
-Quickstart Tutorial for teaching Python to mentees.
+Quickstart Tutorial for teaching Python to mentees & students.